Submit An Article to The Smart Runner

 - On provisional acceptance we’ll set you up as a contributor on thesmartrunner.com and you’ll receive a login.

-- Your social media links and website link will be included in your bio
+- We will include your social media links and website link in your bio

 - Your email address associated with your contributor account needs to be registered with gravatar so that your profile image appears in your bio.